alxmassy/VidhiAI/README.md

-# VidhiAI - AI-Powered Environmental Law Assistant
+# VidhiAI - AI-Powered Law Assistant

 VidhiAI is a prototype web application designed to assist legal professionals by analyzing case summaries related to Indian environmental law and suggesting potentially applicable laws and relevant precedents.